THE SUTTER BUTTES

 There are three ways to experience the Sutter Buttes:

-A driving or cycling tour around them; Sutter Buttes interpretive hikes or outings;
+A driving or cycling tour around them; Middle Mountain Interpretive Hikes or outings;

-or a visit to the Community Memorial Museum of Sutter County.
+or a visit to the Sutter County Museum.

 People are drawn to the Sutter Buttes, whether they live in the area or are just passing through.
 They are a ten-mile wide circle of volcanic peaks that are dramatically isolated in the center of the Sacramento Valley.